-Cold-Formed Steel Connectors CatalogC-CFS-15Product information, specifications, load tables and installation illustrations for our cold-formed steel connectors and clips for commercial curtain-wall, mid-rise and residential construction.Catalog
+Connectors for Cold-Formed Steel ConstructionC-CF-2017A catalog including specifications, load tables and installation illustrations for our cold-formed steel connectors and clips.Catalog

 High Wind-Resistant Construction Application GuideF-C-HWRCAG16The newly updated High Wind-Resistant Construction Application Guide offers new applications, updated loads, as well as more fastening information that is used to resist high-wind.Product Guide

 Flood-Resistant Construction Guide for Flood-Prone RegionsF-C-FLOODCON13This flier is designed to educate Specifiers, Building Officials, and Dealers about how to build code-compliant structures to resist the forces created by flooding and high wind.Flier

 Soft-Story Retrofit GuideF-L-SSRG16A design guide on soft-story retrofits, including soft-story design codes and requirements, retrofit solutions and design tools.Flier